PierBusDev/GolangPierbook/readme.md

 By convention packages are named to be the same as the folder they are located in.

-Inside a package any variable of function can be **exported** if they are defined with a name starting by an upper case letter:
+Inside a package any variable or function can be **exported** if they are defined with a name starting by an upper case letter:
 ```go
 package something